kritikapoojari/kritika-demo/CONTENT_TYPES.md

 - **view_count** (Number)
   - Required: No
   - Default: 0
-  - Description: Track how many times FAQ is viewed
+  - Description: Track how many times FAQs is viewed

 - **access_roles** (JSON)
   - Required: No